 - Dress warmly as it can get chilly up there, but wear layers so you can take them off as you start to sweat from the hike!

-- Wear comfortable footwear, but don’t worry too much if you don’t have hiking boots
+- Wear comfortable footwear, but don’t worry too much if you don’t have hiking shoes.

 - Take your camera with spare batteries, and your phone too so you can take plenty of photos!

 - Leave plenty of time to do the hike.
 You don’t want to be hiking down in the dark.

 - The Pulpit Rock hike is technically open all year-round, though the best time to do it is in summer from June to September.
 This is when the weather will be at its best.
 In winter the weather conditions won’t be as favorable, and you will definitely need hiking boots and suitable attire in case of rain, snow or ice.
 Always check the weather forecast for when you plan to hike.